hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.9.0.1-20250605.rst

   see `<https://github.com/ROCm/vllm/tree/main/benchmarks>`_.

-- To learn more about system settings and management practices to configure your system for MI300X accelerators, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_
+- To learn more about system settings and management practices to configure your system for MI300X GPUs, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_

 - For application performance optimization strategies for HPC and AI workloads, including inference with vLLM, see :doc:`/how-to/rocm-for-ai/inference-optimization/workload`.